People with a weakened immune system are most likely to get the disorder.

 Magnetic resonance imaging (MRI) of the head is done.
 It can usually detect abnormalities that suggest the diagnosis.

 A spinal tap Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
 Electroencephalography (EEG) is a simple, painless procedure in which... read more (lumbar puncture) is done to obtain a sample of cerebrospinal fluid (the fluid that flows through the tissues that cover the brain and spinal cord).
 The polymerase chain reaction (PCR) technique, which produces many copies of a gene, is used to detect the JC virus's DNA in the cerebrospinal fluid.

 No treatment for progressive multifocal leukoencephalopathy has proved effective.
 However, if the disorder that has weakened the immune system is treated, people survive longer.
-For example, if the cause is AIDS, antiretroviral therapy Drug Treatment of Human Immunodeficiency Virus (HIV) Infection Antiretroviral drugs used to treat human immunodeficiency virus (HIV) infection aim to do the following: Reduce the amount of HIV RNA (viral load) in the blood to an undetectable amount Restore... read more is used.
+For example, if the cause is AIDS, antiretroviral therapy Antiretroviral Treatment of Human Immunodeficiency Virus (HIV) Infection Antiretroviral medications used to treat human immunodeficiency virus (HIV) infection aim to do the following: Reduce the amount of HIV RNA (viral load) in the blood to an undetectable amount... read more is used.

 If people are taking immunosuppressants or other drugs that affect the immune system (such as natalizumab), stopping the drugs may cause progressive multifocal leukoencephalopathy to subside.
 Then plasma exchange Plasma exchange In apheresis, blood is removed from a person and then returned after substances are removed from it.
 Apheresis can be used to Obtain healthy blood components from a donor to transfuse to a person... read more is used to remove the drug from the blood, particularly when the drug is natalizumab (used to treat multiple sclerosis).

-People who are treated with antiretroviral therapy or who stop taking immunosuppressants may develop immune reconstitution inflammatory syndrome (IRIS) Immune reconstitution inflammatory syndrome Antiretroviral drugs used to treat human immunodeficiency virus (HIV) infection aim to do the following: Reduce the amount of HIV RNA (viral load) in the blood to an undetectable amount Restore... read more .
+People who are treated with antiretroviral therapy or who stop taking immunosuppressants may develop immune reconstitution inflammatory syndrome (IRIS) Immune reconstitution inflammatory syndrome Antiretroviral medications used to treat human immunodeficiency virus (HIV) infection aim to do the following: Reduce the amount of HIV RNA (viral load) in the blood to an undetectable amount... read more .
 In this disorder, the recovering immune system launches an intense attack against the JC virus, which can make symptoms temporarily worse.
 Corticosteroids may help relieve symptoms.